NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 Barry Trotz offered no update on Evgeny Kuznetsov, who never returned after leaving the game with an upper body injury with 5:18 left in the first period.
 Trotz said the Capitals thought Brayden McNabb’s hit on Kuznetsov was high.

-If Kuznetsov is out for Game 3, Nicklas Backstrom and Lars Eller would move up lines, as Grant Paulsen of 106.7 The Fan pointed out:
+Nicklas Backstrom and Lars Eller could move up lines to replace him, as Grant Paulsen of 106.7 The Fan pointed out:

 Grant Paulsen @granthpaulsen